opattison/olivermakes/_pages/hire.md

 # Available for hire

-I am a designer who makes responsive, forward-thinking websites.
+I’m [Oliver Pattison](https://olivermak.es/about/), a designer who makes responsive, forward-thinking websites.
 I bring a multi-disciplinary set of skills to every project that I work on.
 {:.focus}

 {% capture first %}
 ### Full-time role

-I am looking for a design role where projects, peers or clients need both design and development expertise.
-I am also seeking non-profits or businesses who want to enhance their websites and outward-facing projects.
+I am looking for a design role that requires both design and development expertise.
+I am also seeking non-profits or businesses who want to enhance their websites and other outward-facing projects.

+This might look like a “web designer” or “front-end developer” role, though my experience is wider than those terms suggest, and as a generalist I am happy to work outside and in between those boundaries.
 {% endcapture %}

 {% capture second %}
-### Part-time or contract
+### Part-time or contract role

+I am available to provide design and light development work for small projects (or as a small part of a larger team).

+I do not charge an hourly rate, but rather a fair amount based on amount of work and exclusive commitment required within a span of time (typically per week).
 {% endcapture %}

 {% capture third %}
 ### Side projects and collaboration

+I am interested in providing design, prototyping, or other assistance for open source projects that solve interesting problems, communicate provocative ideas, or promote social justice.
 {% endcapture %}

 ## Opportunities I’m interested in